PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

 * A `power-grid-model` [pip](https://pypi.org/project/power-grid-model/) Python package with C++ extension as the calculation core.
 * A [CMake](https://cmake.org/) project consisting of the C++ header-only calculation core, and the following build targets:
     * A dynamic library (`.dll` or `.so`) with stable pure C API/ABI which can be used by any application (enabled by default)
-    * An install target that installs a package that contains the dynamic library (enabled by default)
+    * An install target that installs the package containing the dynamic library (enabled by default)
     * Native C++ unit tests
     * C API tests
     * A performance benchmark program